Lincoln Riley, 33, takes over as Oklahoma's football coach

 Now, he’ll take the reins at Oklahoma, one of the most powerful programs in college football.

-The 33-year-old Riley has stepped in for the retiring Bob Stoops and become the youngest head coach in the Bowl Championship Subdivision.
+The 33-year-old Riley is being promoted to replace the retiring Bob Stoops.
+He becomes the youngest head coach in the Bowl Subdivision.

 “As a young guy, as a coach, when you decide you’re going to do this, these are things you just dream about,” Riley said at a joint press conference with Stoops on Wednesday.
 “I feel like I’m honestly living a dream right now.”